 For those who spend a lot of time at home and need consistent internet, Linksys AC5400 Tri Band Wireless Router is the product for you.
 It is perhaps the fastest wireless router on this list, and is the cure to all your WiFi woes.
 It can connect with all devices around the home, and still provide unbelievable speeds.

 Its high bandwidth makes it the perfect gaming partner and provides gaming sessions longer than you have ever experienced, so be sure to stock up on snacks and soda.
 For anyone tired of complaining that their coverage is bad, this is the upgrade you need to change everything.
-Be sure to also check out our list of the best gaming desks for more great items like this.
+Be sure to also check out our list of the best wifi extenders for more great items like this.

 8 Gigabit ports for wired speeds 10x faster than standard Ethernet to use with printers, consoles and Smart TVs